Aakash2707/Tornado_Run/README.md

 # Tornado_RunGame
- Unity Game in which you have to run from tornado and collect coins. use aspect ration 16:9 or 16:10 in unity
+ Unity Game in which you have to run from tornado and collect coins. use aspect ration 16:9 in unity